Free your school from the grip of the single-use waste monster!

 Waste is often classified as an environmental justice issue due to the implications associated with where it is transported.
 Recycling facilities, waste transfer stations, incinerators, and landfills are all largely placed in developing regions internationally or in disenfranchised communities within the US.
 Any one or a combination of these facilities can cause widespread pollution in addition to health issues to the communities that live nearby.

-Lead students in “Trash Free Lunch” activity with guided instructions.
+Lead students in the “Trash Free Lunch” activity with guided instructions.
 Check out “Pro Tips” for more useful help:

 1. Assign Roles